lshtm-genomics/omics-course/docs/advanced/phylogenetics.md

 We will use AliView to manually inspect the FASTA file:

-Activate the correct environment with `conda activate phylogenetics`.
+Activate the correct environment with `conda activate phylo`.
 Open AliView by running the commmand `aliview`.
 Import the sequence file: **File > Open File**, navigate to **~/data/phylogenetics** and select the file **H1N1.flu.2009.fas**.